CaravanaCloud/CodingInterviews/binomial-coef-py/README.md

 # Binomial Coeficient

-Calculate the binomial coeficient, representing the number of ways to choose an (unordered) subset of k elements from a fixed set of n elements.
+Calculate the (binomial coeficient)[https://mathworld.wolfram.com/BinomialCoefficient.html], representing the number of ways to choose an (unordered) subset of k elements from a fixed set of n elements.
 It can be calculated by the expression:

 B(N,K) = N! / K! * (N-K)!